As RED and BLUE teaming is such a vast subject, we will be splitting this topic into a six-part series.

-- Top 5 Red and Blue Team skills
+- InfoSec Colour Team – Red VS Blue – The Top 5 Red and Blue Team skills

 The terms “Red Team” and “Blue Team” are often associated with the military.
-These terms are used to describe teams the “enemies” and “friendly” forces.
+These terms are used to describe a teams ‘enemies and ‘friendly’ forces.
 In cybersecurity, the concepts are the same.

-New government data protection regulations (GDPR), information security standard accreditation (ISO27000 family) and threats to: revenue, reputation and the ability to perform a business, all conspire to make organizations act to empower their cybersecurity departments, as they face the ever higher risk of data breaches.
+New government data protection regulations (GDPR), information security standard accreditation (ISO27000 family) and threats to revenue, reputation and the ability to perform a business, all conspire to make organisations act to empower their cybersecurity departments, as they face the ever higher risk of data breaches.

-In cybersecurity, we have multiple roles in pentesting, governance, compliance, security operations and so on.
-A Red Team event is one way – and a very effective way – to validate that we have managed to properly utilise all of these roles into a good defense.
+In cybersecurity, we have multiple roles in pen-testing, governance, compliance, security operations and so on.
+A Red Team event is one way – and a very effective way – to validate that we have managed to properly utilise all of these roles into a good defence.